Seals vs. sea lions: what’s the difference?

 Conservation status

-Species of both seals and sea lions are considered endangered by the IUCN Red List.
+Some species of both seals and sea lions are considered endangered by the IUCN Red List.
 The Caribbean monk seal and the Japanese sea lion have not been sighted in the past 50 years, leading researchers to believe that these species are extinct.

 The Australian sea lion, the Galapagos sea lion, and the New Zealand sea lion are all classed as endangered, the Steller sea lion as near threatened, and the South American and Californian sea lions as least concern.